Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 Plus, with offerings that range from the rugged and wild to the glitzy and refined, the Valley Isle is sure to please your partner—or everyone in your wedding party.

 But deciding how to spend your precious time on Maui can be dizzying without proper planning.
 With that in mind, we’ve assembled the ultimate 6-day Maui itinerary, with each day dedicated to one of the island’s exceptional spots.
-Meaning, you can devote less time to driving and more time to lazing in the sun, relishing an island adventure—or basking in your lover’s arms.
+This means you can devote less time to driving and more time to lazing in the sun, relishing an island adventure—or basking in your lover’s arms.

-Day 1: Ka’anapali
+Day 1: Kaʻanapali

 Much of Maui’s allure is due to its golden shores.
 While there are over 120 miles of coastline from which to choose, there are few better places to soak up the island’s sun-splashed splendor than on the West Side.